 In the heart of Greentown Business Center lies a small red shop that resembles an Irish bar.
-However it is not what it seems.
 The Museum indeed was a bar back in 2013 but it has changed to serving Chinese Cuisines since 2018.
-It is considered a newcomer and not very well-known yet.
-When I first suggested this restaurant, our family members were clueless.
-Little did they know, this place serves one of the best char siew ever in Ipoh! (not an exaggeration I swear).
+So, it is considered as a newcomer.
+When I first suggested this restaurant, our family members were cluless.
+Little did they know, this place serves one of the best Char Siew ever in Ipoh! (not an exaggeration I swear).

 Later on, a guy approached us to take our orders.
 He recommended some of the dishes and we went ahead with it.
-We had ordered their famous char siew that had rave reviews.
-It is said that it is so juicy and soft that it melts in your mouth.
+We ordered their famous char siew that had rave reviews.
+In essence, it is so juicy and soft that it melts in your mouth.
 Besides that, we ordered a 2-style chicken (Salted Steam Chicken & Salted Roasted Chicken), Fried Three Treasure (Vegetables), Mixed Pork Soup, Tofu with Fried Onions, Lala & Garland Chrysanthemum.
 Accompanied with some garlic rice for the burst of flavors.

-The Heavenly Char Siew
+The Museum Best Char Siew

 Next, we ordered 2 types of vegetables, Garland Chrysanthemum and Fried Three Treasures.
-Our family members were very attracted to the garland chrysanthemum.
+Our family members is very entice to the garland chrysanthemum.
 They said that it is uncommon to find this dish & we just had to order it.
 It’s a cross between water spinach/Chinese morning glory (ong choy) and Chinese celery.
 It was my first time experinicing this vege.
 Surprisingly, it has a light and delicate taste even after stir fried with garlic.
 Fried Three Treasure is a combination of lotus, long beans and bitter gourd,cooked with salted egg to enhance the flavor.
 Overall, I prefer the garland over this dish.
 Even though it was very lightly coated with salted egg, the garland had a better taste overall.